reef-defi/evm-provider.js/README.md

 ```
 which default to `U64MAX` and `U32MAX` respectively.

+## Which API can I use to query by transaction hash?
+There is no such API.
+Substrate does not expose a "query-by-tx-hash" RPC, nor are transactions indexed by hash on the Substrate node.
+The reason for this is that transaction hashes are non-unique across the chain, although they will generally be unique inside a block.

+Please use [GraphQL](https://docs.reef.finance/docs/developers/reefscan/#the-graph) for this purpose.

+## How to query EVM events and logs?

+See above.

 ## Versions
 - versions 1.\*.\* work from Reef v8 chain onwards
   - no longer requires `resolutions` with `ethers@5.0.9`